 “Caffeine is rapidly absorbed and crosses the placenta freely.
 After ingestion of 200 mg caffeine, intervillous blood flow in the placenta was found to be reduced by 25%.
 Cytochrome P450 1A2, the principal enzyme involved in caffeine metabolism, is absent in the placenta and the fetus.”

-This research illustrates the importance of keeping an eye on your caffeine consumption during pregnancy.
-For this reason, teas that are particularly high in caffeine should be restricted while you are pregnant.
+This research illustrates the importance of keeping an eye on caffeine consumption during pregnancy.
+For this reason, teas which are particularly high in caffeine should be restricted while you are pregnant.

 - Lapsang souchong